Anuj-Khadka/Meta-Front-End-Development/9. Coding Interview Preparation/Week 2/notes.md

   - Heap
-    > specialized data structure that modules like a tree but behaves in a similar way to a queue.
+    > specialized data structure that modules like a tree but behaves in a similar way to a queue. store and search data efficiently.

     ```bash
     //min_heap